 So, I do like indulging in food when I travel (which I’ll come on to shortly), but it doesn’t have to be every meal.
 So, if it allows me to experience some amazing meal one night, I’ll cut costs on other meals.

-For example, in Iceland, I self-catered in my Airbnb whenever I could.
+For example, in Iceland, I self-catered whenever I could.
 And in Cuba, I ate really basic provisions most of the time, like fruit from the market, bread straight from a bakery, and cheap little street pizzas.

 Things I am happy to spend money on: Experiences